xingyuuchen/ThreadPool/README.md

 task A3 done!
 task B3 done!
 ```
+As you can see above, a total of 8 tasks (each taking 1 sec) were thrown into ThreadPool,
+and with 4 worker threads running, it took 4 sec to complete, instead of 8*1/4=2 sec.
-As you can see above, tasks with the same `serial_tag` execute serially.
+Because tasks with the same `serial_tag` execute serially.

 This is useful for scenarios where you just want the tasks execute
 asynchronously from the main thread but not concurrently themselves.